mike-ward/mike-ward.github.io/_posts/2009-01-04-desk-drive-1-7-released.md

 ---
 layout: post
-title:  Desk Drive 1.7 Released
+title: 'Desk Drive 1.7 Released'
 ---
 ![tinytags](/cdn/images/blog/DeskDrive1.7Released_BE05/tinytags.png) Just in time to welcome in the new year, [Desk Drive](/deskdrive) 1.7 adds three new translations and a cool little feature suggested by one of our users.